mslonina/Mechanic/examples/UserGuide.md

       return SUCCESS;
     }

-By default, there are eight storage banks available, both for the task pools and tasks.
 You can adjust the number of available storage banks by implementing the `Init()` hook:

     int Init(init *i) {